|

 as gruesome as that had even occurred in the area.
 There still seemed

-to me to be a chill in the air since I was aware of the events that
+to be a chill in the air since I was aware of the events that had

-had taken place in "81, and we passed by the Wapitti Shelters
+taken place there, so we passed by the Wapitti Shelters while the

-while the weather was nice, continuing to our lunch stop at Docs
+weather was nice, continuing to our lunch stop at Docs Knob Shelter.

 The rhododendron were spectacular at this time of year in this area,